|

 The creature reeled back, dropping its pack.
 Trinkets flew in

-all directions, and Eowyns eye was inexplicably drawn to
+all directions, and Eowyns eye was strangely drawn to an

-an iridescent shell, which sailed through the air, hit a stone,
+iridescent shell, which sailed through the air, hit a stone, and

 Legolas sat bolt upright.
 Melmenya!